-Readers, please enjoy this guest blog post by Gus diZerega, author of the new God Is Dead, Long Live the Gods.
+Readers, please enjoy this guest blog post by Granddaughter Crow, author of the new Wisdom of the Natural World.

-Readers, please enjoy this guest blog post by Devin Hunter, author of The Witch's Book of Power, The Witch's Book of Spirits, The Witch's Book of Mysteries, and the new Modern Witch.
+Readers, please enjoy this guest blog post by Ember Grant, author of Magical Candle Crafting, The Book of Crystal Spells, The Second Book of Crystal Spells, and the new Mythology for a Magical Life.